b3fr4nk/Python-CLI-Games-Tutorial/P02-Bear-Ninja-Cowboy/content.md

 - Start the game with a get ready message!
 "Get ready to play Bear, Ninja, Cowboy!"
 - Follow the start message with an option to get instructions.
 "Would you like instructions? (yes/no) >" If yes show some instructions, something like: "Bear, Ninja, Cowboy is an exciting game of strategy and skill!
 Pit your wit against the computer!
 Choose a player: Bear, Ninja, or Cowboy.
 The computer chooses a player.
 Bear eats Ninja, Ninja defeats Cowboy and cowboy shoots bear."
 - Comment your code!
 Pay close attention to the formatting and code blocks.
+- Break your code into functions!
+Use functions to handle specific operations.
+Using functions is an important and coding best practice!
 - Keep score.
 Add 1 for each game you win subtract 1 for each game lost.
 Show the score after each game.
 - Expand the game.
 Look up Rock, Paper, Scissors, Lizard, Spock.
 This is the same game but has five possible plays.
 Rock < Paper < Scissors < Lizard < Spock < Rock.